-Hachem Chaabene is one of 100 selected Tunisian experts looking for opportunities on the German labour market.
+Hachem Chaabane is one of 100 selected Tunisian experts looking for opportunities on the German labour market.
 With success: The young construction engineer is currently working for MEA Water Management GmbH in Germany.
-The company develops and manufactures drainage systems, and Chaabene is a valuable link with customers in the Arab world.
+The company develops and manufactures drainage systems, and Chaabane is a valuable link with customers in the Arab world.
 GIZ is implementing this project with Tunisian engineers on behalf of the German Federal Foreign Office and in cooperation with ZAV, the International Placement Services arm of Germany’s Federal Employment Agency.

 I come from a small town in North-Western Tunisia and I actually left home at 15, to go to boarding school.
 Then I moved to Tunis when I went to university, so coming to Germany wasn’t so hard.
 The internet has made the world a lot smaller, and I use Skype to stay in touch with my family.
 In any case, if I ever get homesick, I can always get on a plane and fly back to Tunisia.